Nursing research

 Nursing research is research that provides evidence used to support nursing practices.
 Nursing, as an evidence-based area of practice, has been developing since the time of Florence Nightingale to the present day, where many nurses now work as researchers based in universities as well as in the health care setting.

 Nurse education places focus upon the use of evidence from research in order to rationalise nursing interventions.
 In England and Wales, courts may determine if a nurse acted reasonably based upon whether their intervention was supported by research.

+Areas of research

 Nursing research falls largely into two areas: